GSConnect/gnome-shell-extension-gsconnect/README.md

 If you need additional permissions, you may request them from one of the [current maintainers][people].

+## Nightly Builds

+For early updaters of GNOME Shell and those that wish to test the upcoming version of GSConnect, there are automated builds available for [download][nightly-build].
+See [Installing from Nightly Build][nightly-install] for installation instructions.

 [ego]: https://extensions.gnome.org/extension/1319/gsconnect/
 [chrome]: https://chrome.google.com/webstore/detail/gsconnect/jfnifeihccihocjbfcfhicmmgpjicaec
 [firefox]: https://addons.mozilla.org/firefox/addon/gsconnect/